hargup/contractx/notes.md

 are also not entitled to repair expenses because they might have occurred even if the The Buyers had kept their part of the contract.

+## Cases

+Groves v.
+John Wonder

+Lumley v.
+Gye

+Hector Martinez Co. v.
+Southern Pacific Transport

+\newpage
-## Unit 7: Part 2 Third Parties
+# Unit 7: Part 2: Third Parties

+## Unit Summary

+Often, a third party is the intended beneficiary of a contract, in such cases (in US) the court allows the third party to directly sue the person breaching the contract.

+---

+* Promissee: The person who promises something
+* Promissor: The person to whom the promise is made
+* Third Party Beneficiary: The person other than the promissor who actually benefits if the promisee keeps her promise.

 Case: Amy buys a bike for $5000 from Zavier on credit, Amy sells another bike to Brad for $5000 on a promise that he'll deliver the money next week.
-Now instead of passing on the money herself, she can ask Amy to sign a contract to pay the money to Zavier instead.
+Now, when Brad delivers the money, instead of passing on the money herself to Zavier, she can ask Brad to sign a contract to pay the money to Zavier instead.

-Amy: Promissee
-Brad: Promissor
-Zavier: Third Party Beneficiary

-Earlier, Zavier would have to sue Amy and Amy had to sue Brad, if both wins their suits, then Amy will get $5000 from Brad, and Zavier will win $5000 from Amy which is equivalent for Zavier getting $5000 from Brad.
+If Brad didn't pay, Amy won't be able to pay either.
+Hence, Zavier would have to sue Amy and Amy had to sue Brad, if both wins their suits, then Amy will get
+$5000 from Brad, and Zavier will win $5000 from Amy which is equivalent for Zavier getting $5000 from Brad.

 Now the US courts allow Zavier to sue Brad directly.

-Complications:
-* Brad might be broke, in that case Zavier can sue Amy to get his part of the damages.
 * Thing can get complicated if there is some issues with Amy's part of the contract with Brad.

-If Amy doesn't own anythign to Zavier and Amy's contract with Brad says that pay $5000 to Zavier for exchange of bike, then Zavier can sue Brad, he cannot sue Amy if she changes her mind, because in effect the contract between Zavier and Amy is a contract to make a gift.

 ## Bank cheque as contract

-Bank owes me my money, I owe X some money.
-So I write a cheque to X. The cheque is a contract between me and the bank for the benefit of third party.
+Bank owes me my money, I owe some money to X. So I write a cheque to X. The cheque is a contract between me and the bank for the benefit of third party.

-This was also discussed in debt, that's how money is created.
-A bank note is also a promise from the bank to pay me some money, and I can give that note to someone else to collect that money instead, and that person can give it to someone else.

 ## Chains of Contract